UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Where can I check the current SCO rate?

-You can verify the current Standard Choice Offer rates directly on the Public Utilities Commission of Ohio (PUCO) website or by visiting the “Rates & Tariffs” section of your specific utility’s website, such as Columbia Gas of Ohio or Enbridge.
+You can easily verify the current Standard Choice Offer rates directly on the Public Utilities Commission of Ohio (PUCO) website or by visiting the “Rates & Tariffs” section of your specific utility’s website, such as Columbia Gas of Ohio or Enbridge.

 How often does the SCO rate change?